-Elective work experience courses are monitored by schools.
-They go beyond the career-life exploration component required by CLC.
+Elective work experience courses, either Work Experience 12A and 12B or locally developed options, are monitored by schools and go beyond the career-life exploration component required by CLC.

-To be reported as a ministry-authorized work experience course, the work experience must be supported and monitored by the school and commonly consists of school-arranged, non-paid placements.
-Exceptions include Youth Work in Trades (formerly Secondary School Apprenticeship), other industry-training work programs, and individual situations in which a student's paid employment coincides with the student's career plans and is supported and monitored by the school.
+The work experience placement must be supported and monitored by the school and commonly consists of school-arranged, non-paid placements, to be reported as a Ministry-authorized Work Experience 12A and 12B, or locally developed option.
 All students participating in elective work experience courses must have in-school orientation to prepare them for the workplace that includes instruction on worksite safety awareness.

-Boards of education and independent school authorities must follow procedures (see bottom of linked page) to ensure students who participate in trades-related work experience and/or school-arranged community service are covered by WorkSafeBC.
-Before a work experience placement is arranged, the board must establish guidelines for the conduct, supervision, evaluation, and participation of students in the work experience placement.
+Boards of education and independent school authorities must follow procedures in the Ministry Authorized Work Experience Courses Policy to ensure students who participate in work experience and/or school-arranged community service are covered by WorkSafeBC and that the placement meets the standards in BC's Employment Standards Act.
+The board must establish guidelines for the conduct, supervision, evaluation, and participation of students in the work experience placement before a work experience placement is arranged.
+A copy of the Ministry Authorized Work Experience Courses Policy can be found at the link below: